sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 **_Exploiting ESC1_**

-At the below image you can see
+At the below image when we run - `C:\AD\Tools\Certify.exe /enrolleeSuppliesSubject` - We get this information, let break it down 🙂